Lactose Intolerance: Tests, Diet Topical Map: SEO Clusters

 Provides sample accommodation letters, documentation guidance, and tips for navigating school lunch programs and workplace food events.

-Content Strategy for Lactose Intolerance: Tests, Diet, and Lactase Supplements
+Content strategy and topical authority plan for Lactose Intolerance: Tests, Diet, and Lactase Supplements

 The recommended SEO content strategy for Lactose Intolerance: Tests, Diet, and Lactase Supplements is the hub-and-spoke topical map model: one comprehensive pillar page on Lactose Intolerance: Tests, Diet, and Lactase Supplements, supported by 27 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Lactose Intolerance: Tests, Diet, and Lactase Supplements — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Lactose Intolerance: Tests, Diet, and Lactase Supplements.

 33